ehzhang/nunchuck/README.md

 # nunchuck.js

-A platform for mobile web-based control of browser applications.
+A library for mobile web-based control of browser applications.

 Overview
 --------

-We provide a platform that easily allows developers to integrate mobile browser controls into desktop browser-based javascript games with very few (<15) lines of code.
+We provide a library that easily allows developers to integrate mobile browser controls into desktop browser-based javascript games with very few (<15) lines of code.

 Made with :heart: at YCHacks 2014!